The Viral Fever: TVF Pitchers (2015-present)

-The second season premiered on 23 December 2022, on ZEE5.

 TVF Tripling (2016–2022)

-TVF Tripling is an Asian Television Award-winning Indian web series created by TVF.
+TVF Tripling is an Asian television award-winning Indian web series created by TVF.
 It traces the story of three siblings Chandan, Chanchal & Chitvan.
 Together they start a hilarious journey, to find themselves and their relations.
 Starring Sumeet Vyas, Maanvi Gagroo and Amol Parashar, and written by Sumeet Vyas and Akarsh Khurana, along with some other contributions, the series has won several awards, including a Kyoorius Blue Elephant.
 TVF partnered with Tata Motors for the project to promote the newly launched Tata Tiago.
-Tripling was recognised as one of the best web-series of 2016 and is a benchmark of success in Indian branded content.
-Season 2 of the series was released on 5 April 2019 aired through SonyLIV, followed by the third season which premiered on 21 October 2022, as a Zee5 exclusive.
+TVF Tripling was recognised as one of the best web-series of 2016 and is a benchmark of success in Indian branded content.
+The second season of the series was released on 5 April 2019 aired through SonyLIV, followed by the third season which premiered on 21 October 2022, as a ZEE5 exclusive.

-Chai Sutta Chronicles (since 2013)

-Chai Sutta Chronicles is TVF's Jim Jarmusch-inspired series about conversations between friends.
-Each episode has a theme, and centers on a conversation over a cigarette and a cup of tea.
-Season 1 of Chai Sutta Chronicles aired in 2013, with season 2 released in 2017 and 2018.

 Tech Conversations With Dad (since 2014)

-An ongoing TVF series about Jeetu and his conversations with his father, often about technology, relationships, and families in India.
+An ongoing TVF series about Jeetu (Jitendra Kumar) and his conversations with his father (Gajraj Rao), often about technology, relationships, and families in India.
 This is TVF's longest-running digital title with 10 videos in 4 years.

-Bisht, Please!
-(2017)

-Nidhi Bisht's solo vehicle, released in 2017, about a small-town Indian girl who moves to the city.

 Humorously Yours (since 2016)

-Long-time TVF writer, and stand-up comic Vipul Goyal features in a semi-autobiographical story about the life of a stand-up comic.
+Long-time TVF writer, and stand-up comic Vipul Goyal featured in a semi-autobiographical story about the life of a stand-up comic.
 The show furthered TVF's reputation for story-telling in the Indian context.
 Humorously Yours was renewed for a second season, released in 2019.
 The show returned for a third season as a part of ZEE5 original programming.
 It premiered in December 2023.

-F.A.T.H.E.R.S (2017)
+F.A.T.H.E.R.S.
+(2017)

 A Tech Conversations with Dad spin-off, Fathers features three veterans of the Indian television screen, Brijendra Kala, Gajraj Rao, and Atul Srivastava, playing three fathers trying to keep up with the times.

-Inmates (2017)

-Inmates is a sitcom about living in Mumbai in the 21st century, starring Ashish Verma, Mukti Mohan and Aakansha Thakur, and writers Raghav Raj Kakkar and Kashyap Kapoor.